keira-yes/goals/README.md

 # Goals

+Goals is a simple project built with React and TypeScript that allows you to manage your goals.

 ![Project Screenshot](https://github.com/keira-yes/goals/blob/main/src/assets/img/goals.png)

-### Description

-Goals is a simple project that allows you to manage your goals.

 ### Technologies